univention/univention-corporate-server/doc/manual/user-management/user-self-service.rst

 contact email address.
 The token has to be entered on the dedicated password reset web page.

-The following |UCSUCRV|\ s can be used to activate or deactivate individual features of the password management.
+The following |UCSUCRVs| can be used to activate or deactivate individual features of the password management.

 .. envvar:: umc/self-service/passwordreset/backend/enabled